Sodium: Too Much of a Good Thing

 This Really Happened

 On a dare, a 19-year-old man drank a quart of soy sauce.
-In less than two hours, he was in a coma.
+In less than 2 hours, he was in a coma.
 It appeared as if he was having seizures.
 His blood pressure and breathing rate were very high.
 His heart rate was fast and irregular.
 He had swelling in his brain.
-Even though the sodium level in his blood was extremely high, he was lucky; he survived with intensive care.
+A tube was inserted to remove any soy remaining in his stomach and to administer water.
+Even though the sodium concentration in his blood was extremely high, he was lucky and survived with intensive care (from Carlbert et al., 2012).